New Bill increases the cap on H-1B visas, but makes it expensive for IT companies to send engineers abroad

 Mr. Shibulal also alluded to possible acquisitions to shore up the numbers of local employees.

-Wipro spokesperson Suresh Senapathy told presspersons in Bangalore after announcing the results of the quarter ending June that provisions in the Bill that “are harmful and not necessarily in the nature which encourages international trade and commerce” may not find a place in the final Bill.
+Wipro spokesperson Suresh Senapathy told presspersons here on Friday after announcing the results of the quarter ending June that provisions in the Bill that “are harmful and not necessarily in the nature which encourages international trade and commerce” may not find a place in the final Bill.